farhan-azam/Gym-Website/README.md

-This is a a Gym website created in HTML ,CSS and javascript .
+This is the front end of a Gym website created in HTML ,CSS and javascript .